How Long Does It Take To Recover From Cannabinoid Hyperemesis Syndrome?

 • the elimination of other possibilities through a pregnancy test, endoscopy, CT scan, and blood tests by a healthcare provider, often done in the emergency department

-• drug screenings following cessation of symptoms coinciding with the cessation of marijuana use
+• drug screenings following cessation of symptoms, coinciding with the cessation of cannabis use

 Treatment Of Cannabinoid Hyperemesis Syndrome